How Can You Get a Mortgage With a Tax Lien: Step-by-Step Strategies?

 - Can you provide pre-approval before subordination is complete?

-Step 7: Time Your Application Strategically
+What Is Step 7: Time Your Application Strategically?

 Timing your mortgage application correctly can make the difference between approval and denial.